First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 Return on average tangible common stockholders’ equity

-Consolidated Capital Ratios:
+Consolidated Capital Ratios

 Total risk-based capital to total risk-weighted assets